membersheep/push-testing-tool/README.md

     ]
   },
   "android": {
   // This is the web api key of you project.
-You can find it the firebase console in your project settings
+You can find it the firebase console in your project settings.
-    "authKey": "key= auth_key",
+    "authKey": "auth_key",
   // These are the registration ids generated when you accept to receive push notifications from your app in your device.
     "deviceTokens": [
       "device_token"